 Now let's see this decorator function in action.
 As you'll notice, we pass a percentage amount to the decorator itself and it is applied to the decorator function.

-As you can see, we have a similar result as was produced with the sales tax calculator, except that with this decorator solution we can now vary the tip percentage.
+As you can see, we have a similar result as was produced with the sales tax calculator.
 All of the amounts in the sequence of amounts are summed up and then the tip is applied.
-Let’s take a quick look at what is actually going on if we do not use the decorator @ syntax.

 def co_example(name): print 'Entering coroutine %s' % (name) my_text = while True: txt = (yield) my_text.append(txt) print my_text

 Here we have a very simplistic coroutine example.
-It accepts a value as the “name” of the coroutine.
+It accepts a value as the "name" of the coroutine.
 It then accepts strings of text, and each time a string of text is sent to the coroutine, it is appended to a list.
-The yield statement is the point where text is being entered by the user.
+The yield statement is where text is being entered by the user.
 It is assigned to the txt variable and then processing continues.
-It is important to note that the my_text list is held in memory throughout the life of the coroutine.
-This allows us to append values to the list with each yield.
-Let’s take a look at how to actually use the coroutine.
+Let's take a look at how to actually use the coroutine.

 >>> ex = co_example("example1") >>> ex.next() Entering coroutine example1

-In this code, we assign the name “example1” to this coroutine.
+In the code above, we assign the name "example1" to this coroutine.
 We could actually accept any type of argument for the coroutine and do whatever we want with it.
-We’ll see a better example after we understand how this works.
-Moreover, we could assign this coroutine to multiple variables of different names and each would then be its own coroutine object that would function independently of the others.
+We'll see a better example after we understand how this works.
 The next line of code calls next() on the function.
-The next() must be called once to initialize the coroutine.
+The next() must be called once to intialize the coroutine.
 Once this has been done, the function is ready to accept values.

 >>> ex.send("test1") ['test1'] >>> ex.send("test2") ['test1', 'test2'] >>> ex.send("test3") ['test1', 'test2', 'test3']